bcpierce00/unison/README.md

 version, and CPU type.
 For a list of sources, See https://github.com/bcpierce00/unison/wiki/Downloading-Unison

-Generally, you should use the most recent formal release, currently 2.52.
-Earlier branches (e.g. 2.51 and 2.48) are no longer maintained, and bug reports are not accepted about these versions.
-This is true even though many packaging systems (including GNU/Linux distributions) continue to have 2.48.
-There are sometimes release candidates.
-There is always the master branch in git, which historically has been quite stable.
+You should use the most recent formal release, or a newer version from git.
+Earlier versions are no longer maintained, and bug reports are not accepted about these versions.
+This is true even though many packaging systems (including GNU/Linux distributions) continue to have 2.51 or even 2.48.
+The master branch in git has historically has been quite stable.

 ### Version compatibility